 It is common for toddlers to be picky and decisive!
 What should you do when a toddler refuses to eat?
 Here’s how to make a toddler eat by choosing fun over fight!

-My toddler stopped eating and I am worried!
+My toddler stopped eating, and I am worried!
 Here’s the situation:

-But I am so worried about the not eating thing, she always has eaten lots of food and it has slowly tapered off and now it’s barely anything.
-I have tried everything, what do I do?
+But I am so worried about the not eating thing; she has always eaten lots of food, and it has slowly tapered off, and now it’s barely anything.
+I have tried everything; what do I do?